datastax/csharp-driver/doc/features/cloud/README.md

-# Connecting to DataStax Apollo
+# Connecting to DataStax Astra

 ## Quickstart

-Use the `Builder.WithCloudSecureConnectionBundle(string path)` method to connect to your [DataStax Apollo database on Constellation] using your secure connection bundle (`secure-connect-DATABASE_NAME.zip`).
+Use the `Builder.WithCloudSecureConnectionBundle(string path)` method to connect to your [DataStax Astra database] using your secure connection bundle (`secure-connect-DATABASE_NAME.zip`).

 Also, use `Builder.WithCredentials(string username, string password)` to provide your [CQL credentials].

-Here is an example of the minimum configuration needed to connect to your DataStax Apollo database using the secure connection bundle:
+Here is an example of the minimum configuration needed to connect to your DataStax Astra database using the secure connection bundle:

 ```csharp
 var session =